ZhiMay/web-brunch/README.md

     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.
     * Place static files you want to be copied from `app/assets/` to `public/`.
     * [Brunch site](http://brunch.io), [Getting started guide](https://github.com/brunch/brunch-guide#readme)
+    * Handlebars Static site templating structure is written in app/layouts, app/partials, and app/pages, and output to public by handlebars and html-brunch-static.
+    * html-brunch-static enables handlebars precompiled templates.

 ## ES-next